Wine Pump Guide

 - The pump must be able to transfer solids with strong suction lift, which is important for transferring Must.

 - The pump should be pulsation free

 Must is the name given to the residue of crushed grapes during the wine-making process.
 Must is a blend of fresh grape juice and pomace.
-Pomace is the solids mixture of grape skins, seeds and stems after they have been crushed whole.
+It is a fairly thick fluid Pomace is the solids mixture of grape skins, seeds and stems after they have been crushed whole.

 What’s the difference between a Must Pump and a Wine Pump?
 Which one should I be using?